shivangis10/Data/README.md

 **In this repository, you can see my work on data analysis, data modeling and data vizualization:**
 - Data Vizualization in Power BI (PBIX file and pdf version)
-- Shivangi's Resume to give a brief Idea about her work.
 - Data Analysis and ML models using Python (in pdf version)
 - Data Vizualization on Tableau (TWBX file and pdf version)
   - Resume made in Tableau